Informative picture of a battery inside an Audi EV

 Samsung SDI High-density EV battery cells, solid-state tech Expanding premium partnerships, exploring energy storage systems (ESS) market

-• CATL continues to lead in both technological innovation and market share, particularly in China and Europe.
+• CATL leads on both technology and share, and is strongest in China and Europe.